 - a.
-A member of either the NZ Touch Blacks, NZ U20's or NZ U18's representative team (Men's, Women's or Mixed grade) - b.
-A member of the provincial senior representative team; (Men's, Women's or Mixed grade).
+A member of either the NZ Touch Blacks, NZ U20's or NZ U18's representative team - b.
+A member of the provincial senior representative team;

 Trampoline

 Athletes must have at least one:

 - a.
 Competed in international stream for either senior or junior levels - b.
 Top 3 at the national championships - c.
 Reach level 3 of selection criteria for NZ teams